samuelecancellieri/CRISPRme/README.md

 - You will see the processing starting, first with the download of all the necessary data and then with the analysis, depending on the system hardware and internet connection this may take very different time

 ## Usage (Phase 3):
-**<a name="Add-Variant">3.1</a> CRISPRme complete-search function**
+**<a name="Add-Variant">3.1</a> CRISPRme Complete-Search function**
-This tool is created to perform a complete search from scratch.
+This function perform a complete search from scratch producing all the results and post-analysis data.
 Input:
 - Directory containing a genome in fasta format, need to be separated into single chromosome files.
 - Text file containing path to VCF directories [OPTIONAL]
 - Text file with a list of guide (1 to N)
 - Text file with a single PAM sequence
-- Bed file with annotation, containing a list of genetic regions with a function association
+- Bed file with annotation, containing a list of genetic regions with a function associated
 - Text file containing a list of path to samplesID file (1 to N) equal to the number of VCF dataset used [OPTIONAL]
 - Bed file extracted from Gencode data to find gene proximity of targets
 - Maximal number of allowed bulges of any kind to compute in the index genome